sw1zpwr/whitebit-api/README.md

             }
             ```
             ___
-    3. To help you get started with our API, we've created [API Quick start helper](https://github.com/whitebit-exchange/api-quickstart) library.
+    3. To help you get started with our API, we've created the [API Quick start helper](https://github.com/whitebit-exchange/api-quickstart) library.
 It supports the following languages:
         1. ``Go``
         2. ``NodeJS``
         3. ``Python``